gc-cloud/E71Project/README.md

 #### You have a Continuous Deployment system running.
 The CD system deploys your software to a production-like environment.
 The CD system executes additional tests of your software in the production-like environment.
 The CD system deploys your software to a live production environment.
 Your live production environment works properly.
 5.0 pts

 #### Your team conducts an in-class Sprint Review.
-1.0 pts
+1.0 pts - TO BE DONE IN CLASS

-#### - Your Product Owner explains your product's far vision and near vision.
+> #### - Your Product Owner explains your product's far vision and near vision.
 You use big visible information radiators (e.g., posters or a slide deck) to facilitate your stakeholders' ability to follow along.
 3.0 pts

-#### - Your PO describes your stakeholders and user personas.
+> #### - Your PO describes your stakeholders and user personas.
 You use big visible information radiators (e.g., posters or a slide deck) to facilitate your stakeholders' ability to follow along.
 5.0 pts

-#### - Your Development Team demonstrates your product increment.
+> #### - Your Development Team demonstrates your product increment.
 You demonstrate each product backlog item that you completed.
 You use big visible information radiators (e.g., your sprint backlog with details of the user stories) to facilitate your stakeholders' ability to follow along.
 3.0 pts

-#### - Your product increment is working software.
+> #### - Your product increment is working software.
 1.0 pts

-#### - Your PO solicits feedback from your stakeholders (using class attendees as stand-ins).
+> #### - Your PO solicits feedback from your stakeholders (using class attendees as stand-ins).
 You ask them what they would like the next product increment to contain, now that they've seen this increment.
 You revise your product backlog based on the feedback you receive.
 3.0 pts

-#### - Your PO shares future plans for your product.
+> #### - Your PO shares future plans for your product.
 1.0 pts

-#### - Your PO begins the sprint review by stating its purpose.
+> #### - Your PO begins the sprint review by stating its purpose.
 You welcome your stakeholders to the event, tell them how grateful you are for their participation, and that you're eager to hear their feedback after you show them the product increment.
 4.0 pts

-#### - Your PO wraps up the sprint review with a forecast of what you might deliver in the next sprint (pretend there will be a next sprint), a brief summary of this sprint review, and a message of gratitude to your Scrum team and stakeholders.
+> #### - Your PO wraps up the sprint review with a forecast of what you might deliver in the next sprint (pretend there will be a next sprint), a brief summary of this sprint review, and a message of gratitude to your Scrum team and stakeholders.
 3.0 pts

-#### - Your Scrum Master facilitates as needed: keep track of time, prompt your PO and Development Team at the right moments, etc. 2.0 pts
+> #### - Your Scrum Master facilitates as needed: keep track of time, prompt your PO and Development Team at the right moments, etc. 2.0 pts

-#### - You rehearsed your sprint review at least once before the event.
+> #### - You rehearsed your sprint review at least once before the event.
 1.0 pts

 ### Credits
 > Testorama is built using the [Play MVC Framework](https://www.playframework.com/) for Java using a MySQL database for the backend.